Lorenzo Johnson Jr.

 Contact information

-Johnson serves on the voice faculty at Cal Poly as a lecturer, teaching private voice lessons and classes covering performance techniques.
-At the University of California, Santa Barbara, he serves as a teaching assistant/associate, having facilitated classes in music appreciation, world music, beginning voice, music psychology and choir.
+Johnson serves on the voice faculty at Cal Poly as a lecturer, teaching private voice lessons and classes covering vocal performance techniques, diction for singers, art song and music appreciation.
+While attending UC Santa Barbara, he served as a teaching assistant/associate (2022-26), and facilitated classes in music appreciation, world music, beginning voice, music psychology and choir.

 During his performance career, Johnson has performed in young artist programs in Alaska, Bulgaria, Dubai and Italy.
 In July 2025, he was featured with Varna International Music Academy, touring Varna, Bulgaria, and the Veneto region of Italy.
 He performed the role of Rinuccio in “Gianni Schicchi” by Giacomo Puccini and various solo features in “A Grand Night for Singing,” a revue of Rodgers and Hammerstein, and in Italian song recitals.
 He also performed chorus roles in “Suor Angelica” by Puccini and “Petite messe solennelle” by Rossini.
 Johnson has also performed in Japan as a part of an exchange program with Kobe College and Sam Houston State University.